GoogleCloudPlatform/compute-cassandra-python/README.md

 1. In order to understand what's going on with a cluster deployment with these scripts, you will likely need to either use the web console and check the instance's serial output or SSH into the instance and monitor log files.
-In addition to standard log files, two that you should observe are:
+In addition to standard Linux log files, you may need to consult the Cassandra log files, especially:
- * `/var/log/startupscript.log` - Log for metadata startup-script
  * `/var/log/cassandra/output.log` - Cassandra log

- Note that these scripts were *not* tested on a Windows system.
-Some effort was put into using platform-safe commands (e.g. `os.path.sep`).
-But it was only tested on Linux and Mac.
-Since these scripts only rely on `python` and `gcutil`, they *should* also work on Windows.

 1. Ensure that your firewall rule is enabled so that the Cassandra nodes are accessible with by both Thrift and CQL protocols.